coleifer/peewee/docs/peewee/query_operators.rst

    # when a user logs in we want to increment their login count:
    User.update(login_count=User.login_count + 1).where(User.id == user_id)

-Expressions can be used in all parts of a query, so experiment!
+Expressions can be used in all parts of a query.

 Row values
 ^^^^^^^^^^